 What the hell is growth, and who does it?
 Do we care if only the minority does it?
 Is it a problem if technocapitalist god kings rule over a blasted landscape of diseased stunted serfs, or is that totally cool?
-If cool, is it sustainable?
-If not sustainable, does that really matter?
-Or should we just go out with a billionaire yacht orgy on the swollen acid oceans then turn the lights off with nukes?
+If fine, is it sustainable?
+If not sustainable, does that really matter, or should we just go out with a billionaire yacht orgy on the swollen rotten oceans then blow the lights out with nukes?

 A staggering 96 per cent of America’s net job growth since 1990 has come from sectors known to have low productivity (construction, retail, bars, restaurants, and other low-paying services were responsible for 46 percentage points of total growth) and sectors where low productivity is merely suspected in the absence of competition and proper measurement techniques (healthcare, education, government, and finance explain the remaining 50 percentage points):

 We often hear that our big jobs problem is that workers without college degrees don’t have the skills needed for “today’s economy.”
 I’ve been thinking a lot about this chart (from Autor 2015), and I want to suggest that our problem for the last 15+ years has been basically the opposite.
 For some reason, the economy isn’t creating enough high value-added jobs for college grads and this is messing things up for everyone else.